varunmehta/spike-prime-git/AUTHENTICATION_STORAGE_SUMMARY.md

 # Authentication Storage Summary

-## YES, We Store Authentication Information
+## We Store Authentication Information

 SpikePrimeGit **does store** authentication information locally in the browser using `chrome.storage.local`.